 My mother had taught me how to make small basic beaded doilies when I was young.
 I have since elaborated from basic patterns and designs into larger and more detailed patterns.
 In 2012 I took several of my finished projects to the local county fair for competition and all of them won blue ribbons.
 I have also joined the "Six Rivers Gallery" art guild in Hoquiam Washington.
 They have shown me that my beading is not just a craft, it is also an art.

 Over the last year, I have had my creations displayed in local stores and shown in multiple art shows.
 More and more I am expanding my bead art into the public.
 I am now working on teaching classes at the local bead and craft store and plan on making a book, or 2, to feature some of my wonderful designs.
 I would greatly appreciate any feedback you could give for me to better assist others in learning and reproducing what I do.
-And hopefully, they will start creating their own designs in turn.

 Thank you for checking out my patterns and hope you enjoy beading them as much as I do.